- Distance from Calgary: 2.5hours

 The cat gently rose up the peak to take us to a viewpoint that typically takes 2-3 hours to hike (if you don’t want to pay for the cat tour).
 Our guide emphatically talked about the different landmarks in the area and about the newly designated Castle Provincial Park as we waited.

 Looking out the window, it was pretty clear to see why this area would be great for CAT skiing; acres of untouched powder went by as we peered longingly out the window.

 Once at the top, we had a minute or so (literally) to take it in and grab some photos.
 The view was impressive but it was a shame we couldn’t have stayed longer.

 Then finally it was a quick ride back in the cab and back down to the chairlift.

-At $89, this is quite an expensive tour IMHO, and in all honesty I’m not sure I would pay it if I was there to ski.
-With the regular tour, you get hot chocolate, snacks and a $10 voucher for the pub, but I still struggle to see the value for anyone that skis or snowboards.
-For $10 more than this ticket, a regular lift ticket takes you to an even higher peak where the views are just as, if not more impressive.
+At $89, this is quite an expensive tour IMHO.
+In all honesty I’m not sure I would pay it if I was there to ski.
+With the regular tour, you’re given hot chocolate, snacks and a $10 voucher for the pub, but I still struggle to see the value for anyone that skis or snowboards.
+For $10 more, a regular lift ticket takes you even higher where the views are arguably more impressive.

-With that being said, if you absolutely don’t ski or snowboard, then this is a magnificent way to effortlessly take in some views at the top of a mountain.
-Riding a snow cat is quite a fun experience in itself, and I suppose this is really what you’re paying for, along with the interesting narrative while you ride.
-The other major downside I see is that the tour apparently only runs around sunset, so if you’re not a skier/snowboarder you’ll have to sit around for the entire day waiting for your time slot.
+With that being said, if you absolutely don’t ski or snowboard, then this is a magnificent way to effortlessly take in some mountain views.
+Riding a snow cat is quite a fun experience in itself, and I suppose this is really what you’re paying for.
+Along with the interesting narrative while you ride.
+The other major downside I see is that the tour only runs around sunset, so if you’re not a skier/snowboarder you’ll have to sit around for the entire day waiting for your time slot.

 Of course, this would be a totally different story if you were actually CAT skiing!